southwane/southwane/README.md

 - 👋 Wad up, I’m Southwane
-- 👀 I’m interested in learning web development, specifically, HTML, CSS, and Javascript
+- 👀 I’m proficient in, HTML, CSS, Javascript, and nodejs
 - 🌱 I’m currently learning react and nextjs
 - 💞️ I’m looking to collaborate on any HTML, CSS, or Javascript-related web development project
 - 📫 Email me if you have any questions.